Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 NB.

-We remind you that also the notes taken during the lessons, on subjects not dealt with in the assigned textbooks, will be an exam subject for the attending students.
-Also the material on the excavation of the "Settefinestre villa" and of the "domus del chirurgo di Rimini", present on the blended platform, constitutes a study text.
+Please note that the notes taken during the lessons, on topics not covered in the assigned textbooks, will also constitute examination material for attending students.
+The material on the excavation of the ‘Settefinestre villa’ and the ‘domus del chirurgo di Rimini’, available on the blended moodle platform, also constitutes a study text.

 Assessment